pliaukste-tech/streamlit-travel-planer/QUICKSTART.md

    - Activities: Hiking, Cooking
    - Days: 3
    - Detail: short or long
+   - Additional question (optional): Tell me something important about the history of Italy
 4. Click "Generate My Travel Itinerary"
 5. Download your itinerary when ready!